shakthi-sambas/x9115SNN/hw/read/5/README.md

 such applications have grown in importance.
 Accurate interface identification is fundamental for many of these tech- niques, as the components of a web application communicate extensively via implicitly-dened interfaces to generate cus- tomized and dynamic content.
-However, current techniques for identifying web application interfaces can be incomplete or imprecise, which hinders the eectiveness of quality assurance techniques.
+However, current techniques for identifying web application interfaces can be incomplete or imprecise, which hinders the effectiveness of quality assurance techniques.
 To address these limitations, we present a new approach for identifying web application interfaces that is based on a specialized form of symbolic execution.

 #####iii2 Related Work